koii-network/docs/develop/rpcapi/http/getvoteaccounts.md

 ---
-title: getGenesisHash RPC Method
+title: getVoteAccounts RPC Method
 image: img/thumbnail.png
-sidebar_label: getGenesisHash
+sidebar_label: getVoteAccounts
 ---
-getVoteAccounts RPC Method

 Returns the account info and associated stake for all the voting accounts in the current bank.

 ### Parameters [#](#parameters)